-The processes and calculations made to produce the results in this report are based on representations and information supplied to me by Pinnacle.
-In the course of carrying out my work I performed some data validation checks but have not carried out anything in the nature of an audit.
-Accordingly, I express no opinion on the total reliability, accuracy or completeness of the information provided to me and upon which I have relied.
-I have no reason to believe that the information provided to me is inaccurate or misleading.
+We have relied on information provided to us in the course of carrying out our work.
+We perform some data validation checks but we have not verified all of the information provided to us, nor have we carried out anything in the nature of an audit.
+Accordingly, we express no opinion on the total reliability, accuracy or completeness of the information provided to us and upon which we have relied.
+We have no reason to believe that the information provided to us is inaccurate or misleading.

-This report should be read in its entirety.
-Individual sections of this report could be misleading if considered in isolation from each other.
+This letter must be read in its entirety.
+Individual sections of this letter could be misleading if considered in isolation from each other.
+If distributed, this letter must be distributed in its entirety.